BluGenes-source/JUCE-Menu-Example/README.md

 ```

 Once the object is created, the menu bar will be populated with the names returned by `getMenuBarNames()`.
 When the user selects a menu item, the `menuItemSelected()` method will be called with the ID of the selected item and the index of the menu that it was in.

+many thanks to @daniel and @Normalised on the JUCE Discord server for helping me with this.